 Notes on the Geography of The U.A.E.
 (Dubai): Old Dubai

 Dubai in 1950 had all of 20,000 people.
-Even so, it had grown from 10,000 in 1900.
-The local ruler, then as now from the Maktoum family, welcomed traders.
-Besides, there was a British air field, and oil exploration had begun and would transform the place after the discovery of oil in 1966.
+(Sounds small, but 50 years earlier, in 1900, it had had only 10,000.)
+The local ruler, from the Maktoum family, welcomed traders.
+Besides, there was a British air field, and oil exploration had begun.

 "Dubai stands on both sides of a creek, with a shallow and difficult entrance."
 So wrote J.G.
 Lorimer about a century ago in his immense Gazetteer of the Persian Gulf....
 If the creek looks more substantial now, that's because it was dredged and broadened in the 1950s.

-The Creek was bridged in 1964, and a tunnel was completed in 1967, but pedestrians continued using the popular wooden abras, which charge a minimal toll.
+The Creek was bridged in 1964, and a tunnel was completed in 1967, but pedestrians continue using the popular wooden abras, which charge a minimal toll.

 The east side of the lower Creek is the quarter called Deira.
-Across the water is Shindagah and, inland from it, Bur Dubai.
-In the past, these quarters were ethnically segregated, with Arabs, Persians, and Baluchis in Deira, Indians in Bur Dubai, and Arabs alone in Shindaghah.
+Across the water is Shindagha and, inland from it, Bur Dubai.
+In the past, these quarters were ethnically segregated, with Arabs, Persians, and Baluchis in Deira, Indians in Bur Dubai, and Arabs alone in Shindagha.

 Only wooden ships are allowed to use the eight wharves along the Creek.
 Steel vessels use Port Rashid at the mouth of the Creek or Jebel Ali Port, perhaps 15 miles to the west.
 Together, those ports handled more than 5,000,000 containers in 2003.
 That put Dubai in the top dozen container ports in the world.

 There's room for about 300 dhows at the eight wharves on the Creek.
 With a reported 720,000 tons of freight entering or leaving annually, and assuming an average dhow load of 250 tons, about 10 dhows enter or leave daily.